 The theme of this book, grief and its aftermath, reminded me of that quote from Carrie Fisher, “take your broken heart, make it into art.”

-What are you hoping to convey to readers with your essay?
+What are you hoping to convey to readers with your story?

 Before I wrote this piece, I read a book from the 1940s called The Big Con by David Maurer, and I recognized my father.
 The book doubles down on the lesson I knew so well: con men aren’t that excited by the money.
 They are motivated by the successful swindle.
 They like getting away with whatever they had planned.
 My funk about the direction of the country motivated me to try to explain what being manipulated by a con man feels like.